mwpowellhtx/ServiceProcess.Extensions/README.md

 ### Sample Code

 I have included a sample harness application demonstrating basic usage.
-This is basically showing a do-nothing service with the absolutely necessary plumbing involved.
+This is basically showing a do-nothing service with only the absolute necessary plumbing involved.
 I have been successful running several harness workers.
 I have not yet attempted to run a couple different services themselves, but I don't have any reason to doubt these Extensions would not scale at the moment.
 This would be an interesting area to demonstrate in subsequent revisions.

 ## Disclaimer